bergant/datamodelr/readme.md

 ![](img/dvdrental_small.png)

-### Reduce Detail
+### Hide columns
-To emphasize the table relations and hide the "non-key"" columns use `view_type = "keys_only"`:
+To emphasize table relations and hide the "non-key"" columns use `view_type = "keys_only"`: